jidongxiao/networksecurity/labs/rebinding/README.md

 ### Setup

-3 Linux VMs: Victim Client - acting as 2 roles, a web client, and an IoT server (www.seediot32.com), a Local DNS Server, Attacker - acting as 2 roles, a malicious web server (www.attacker32.com), and a malicious DNS serve (which is responsible for the attacker32.com domain).
+3 Linux VMs: Victim Client - acting as 2 roles, a web client, and an IoT server (www.seediot32.com), a Local DNS Server, Attacker - acting as 2 roles, a malicious web server (www.attacker32.com), and a malicious DNS server (which is responsible for the attacker32.com domain).

 The following is the IP addresses for the VMs used in this README.